 Greater Waterbury YMCA: Emergency Childcare Services – three grants totaling $31,060 to support the operation of the emergency childcare for first responders, which is not covered by state funding for childcare for medical personnel.

-Team, Inc.: Family Childcare – TEAM Shared Services Network- $10,000 to provide direct relief and support to Family Child Care Providers in greater Waterbury in order to ensure they can remain open and viable in the long-term.
+Team, Inc.: Family Childcare – TEAM Shared Services Network- two grants totaling $20,000 to provide direct relief and support to Family Child Care Providers in greater Waterbury in order to ensure they can remain open and viable in the long-term.

 The Pratt Nature Center: At Risk Care- $3,416 – to support the New Milford based nature center to provide outdoor childcare for children of essential workers and those identified by New Milford Public Schools as high risk.
 Funding will support physical structure improvements to increase the number of children that can be served.